 Endoscopic ultrasound: It can detect tumors and help in diagnosing GI cancers.
 Unlike a traditional endoscope, which looks inside the GI tract, the endoscopic ultrasound looks through the tissue into surrounding organs.
 Many times, if something is found, a biopsy is done at the same time as an endoscopic ultrasound to determine if it is cancer or just an infection.

-Though the treatment of cancer has undergone significant changes with time, advancements in stem cell therapy have given a new hope that never existed before.
+Traditional Treatment: Though the treatment of cancer has undergone significant changes with time, advancements in stem cell therapy have given a new hope that never existed before.
 The conventional cancer treatment methods include:

 Surgery: In addition to removal of the primary tumor, the surgery is often considered necessary for determining the extent of the disease and whether it has metastasized to regional lymph nodes.
 Occasionally, it is also used to control symptoms, such as bowel obstruction or spinal cord compression.
 It may also be performed before other forms of treatment.